smseerat/MCW-Hybrid-identity/Hands-on lab/HOL step-by step - Hybrid Identity.md

 1. On the **Password reset - Registration** blade, click **On-premises integration** and verify that the **Write back passwords to your on-premises directory** setting is set to **Yes**.
 Note that you have the option to **Allow users to unlock accounts without resetting their passwords**.

-### Task 5: Implement Azure AD Password Protection
+### Task 5: Implement Azure AD Password Protection for Windows Server Active Directory

-In this task, you will implement Azure AD password Protection
+In this task, you will implement Azure AD password Protection for Windows Server Active Directory

 1. Within the Remote Desktop session to **DC1**, from the **Server Manager** window, start **Group Policy Management** console.